udaykiran009/oneCCL/doc/rst/source/transport_selection.rst

 Transport selection
 ===================

-oneAPI CCL supports two transports for inter-node communication - MPI and libfabrics.
+oneCCL supports two transports for inter-node communication - MPI and libfabrics.

 The transport selection is controlled by :ref:`CCL_ATL_TRANSPORT`.